thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 **`onPlayerTeamChange(changedPlayer : playerObject, byPlayer : playerObject) : void`**: Is invoked when a player is moved from a team to another team.
 In our scripts, we haven't implemented anything apart from logging what going is but you are free to edit there.
 But don't forget that the move players to teams arbitrarily while a game is running.
 This is will also explained on the *warnings* section.

+**`onPositionsReset() : void`**: Is invoked a certain time after a goal is scored.
+The turn is advanced to a new player in the red team with a red arrow appears it and the countdown starts.

+**`onRoomLink(url : string) : void`**: As default, this event handler is invoked after the room is set but in the hosts with slow connections, maybe invoked more than once.
+In the first time of invoke, the arrays for indicators are filled for countdown.

+**`onStadiumChange(newStadiumName : string, byPlayer : playerObject) : void`**: Is invoked after a stadium is loaded.
+As default, administrators are not allowed to change the stadium.

+**`onTeamGoal(team : int) : void`**: Is invoked immediately after a goal is scored.
+If the team is red, then the *goals* of the player is increased but blue, then the last player who is able to shoot will be eliminated by the reason of miss.

+**`onTeamVictory(scores : scoresObject) : void`**: Is invoked if the one of its **scoreLimit** or the **timeLimit** properties is reached.
+If red team reaches to the victory, then the blue team which also means the goal keeper is kicked as a trash GK and penalized for a certain time.
+But if the blue team wins, then the whole red team players are warned with a message which says they are trash players.